open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 #### Q1: What will I be working on during this internship?

-+ OLE virtual interns will be helping develop OLE’s Planet Learning system (Planet).
++ OLE virtual interns will be helping develop OLE’s Planet Learning system (Planet) and its related software, systems, and services.
 Planet is a virtual library that is deployed internationally to children in countries that typically do not have access to educational resources.

 #### Q2: What kind of software will we be using for this internship?